AbigailRamirez/myflix-client/README.md

 # MyFlix App Frontend
 ![Screenshot of homepage once logged into MyFlix app.
 Shows list of movies being pulled from API](/assets/myflix.png)

+## Objective
+The objective of this project was to build the client-side of the myFlix app using React, based on its existing server-side code (REST API and database).
+The goal was to create a seamless user experience by combining server-side and client-side development and in conjuction with the other half of the project as previously mentioned specifically utilizes the MERN (MongoDB, Express, React, and Node.js) stack.

 This is a single page frontend React application for the [movie-api backend](https://github.com/AbigailRamirez/myflix-api).

 This application allows users to: